savelee/gcp-node/vision-banner/readme.rst

 Upload this screenshot in a Storage bucket.
 Upload an image in a form and upload this is a Storage bucket as well.
-Use Machine Learning, Vision API, to detect color schemes and predict if the image will be visible enough on the website.
+Use Machine Learning, Vision API, to detect color schemes and predict if the image will standout enough on the website.

 Quick Start
 -------------------------------------------------------------------------------